Early & Daniel is an abandoned and partly demolished grain silo complex along Beekman Avenue in Cincinnati, Ohio.

 Early & Daniel constructed an iron-clad hay storage warehouse and a 60,000-bushel capacity elevator along Beekman Avenue in the Fairmount neighborhood in 1915.
-3 Reinforced concrete grain silos, with a capacity of one-million bushels, were added in 1925.
-The hay storage warehouse was later demolished and replaced with additional reinforced concrete grain silos with a capacity of one-million bushels.
+3 Reinforced concrete grain silos, with a capacity of one million bushels, were added in 1925.
+The hay storage warehouse was later demolished and replaced with additional reinforced concrete grain silos with a capacity of one million bushels.

-The company was the first local company to use regularly direct mail advertising to attract business, the first to use aluminum-bodied, covered hoppers to store grain, and the first grain company in the region to ship on river barges.
+The company was the first local company to use regular direct mail advertising to attract business, the first to use aluminum-bodied, covered hoppers to store grain, and the first grain company in the region to ship on river barges.
 5

 Early & Daniel filed for Chapter 11 bankruptcy in 1986, listing assets of $37.8 million and liabilities of $24.9 million.
 4 On August 6, 1987, a federal bankruptcy judge approved the sale of Early & Daniel’s Fairmount and Riverside grain terminals to the Consolidated Grain and Barge Company.